ove/ove-docs/docs/tutorials/GEOVISUALISATION.md

 docker-compose -f docker-compose.setup.ove.yml down
 ```

-Running the executable will start the step-by-step installation process.
+Running the the executable installation script that you just downloaded will start the step-by-step installation process.
 For unsupported platforms or to change port numbers and for additional information, please refer the [OVE installation guide](../../docs/INSTALLATION.md).

 If you have just upgraded to a newer version of OVE, please run the following command before starting OVE: